So, You Think You Love Horses?

 Lope

-[Equine Gait] The term lope denotes a type of slow canter that is preferred in Western style riding.
+[Equine Gait] The term lope denotes a type of slow canter that is preferred in western style riding.
 It is easy on the horse over longer distances and allows the rider to sit comfortably down in the saddle, something more difficult to sustain during faster canters.

 -